fazalUllah-Khan/Design-a-full-e2e-3-tier-web-architecture-using-terraform/README.md

 Add teraform extensions to vscode
 ![image](https://github.com/fazalUllah-Khan/Design-a-full-e2e-3-tier-web-architecture-using-terraform/assets/148821704/618e5f11-dced-4a2a-93a6-d8c956782c5d)

 Below are important terraform commands to create the infrastructure on our AWS account,.
-Which we will running to test our code and in the end to create final resources in project.
+Which we will be running to test our code and in the end to create final resources in project.
-* terraform init It initialize the working directory and downloads plugins of the provider
+* terraform init : It initialize the working directory and downloads plugins of the provider
-* terraform fmt It formats our code to look clean and standard.
+* terraform fmt: It formats our code to look clean and standard.
-* terraform plan It creates the execution plan of our code.
+* terraform plan:  It creates the execution plan of our code.
 Check each resource to confirm the exact resource is what you intend to provision.
 If there are errors, read out the error as terraform makes it easy to debug
-* terraform apply It creates the actual infrastructure
+* terraform apply:  It creates the actual infrastructure
-* terraform destroy It destroys all the resources you provisioned on your AWS account
+* terraform destroy:  It destroys all the resources you provisioned on your AWS account

 # Step 1:
  Create provider.tf file to interact with AWS for resources creatation, choose prefered region.